 The Authority welcomes the aspiration to move democracy forward in the planning system and introduce modern digital planning services.
 Our experience at the South Downs is that using a variety of methods maximises the number of people engaging in a consultation.
-It should be remembered that internet coverage is very poor in rural areas such as parts of the South Downs.
+It should be remembered that internet coverage is very poor in rural areas such as parts of the South Downs and people living in the countryside may be disadvantaged by a move to consulting only by digital means.
 Our concerns about public engagement in the new system of local plan preparation are set out above.
 We would refer you to the Gunning principles of consultation particularly that 'conscientious consideration must be given to the consultation responses before a decision is made.'